Getting ready to board Aloha Airlines

 by Cathy Corcoran

-I answered an ad in the Honolulu Star Bulletin, one that said, “Make money on your own schedule.
+I answered an ad in the Honolulu Star Bulletin that read, “Make money on your own schedule.
 High commissions for the right person.
 Free training.
 Come in for an appointment.”

-“Great smile,” said my new boss, Kam Richards, a paunchy middle aged guy in a Hawaiian shirt, the top salesman at Hawaiian Improvement.
+“Great smile,” said the interviewer, Kam Richards, a paunchy middle aged guy dressed in a Hawaiian shirt.
+Right away I knew the job was mine.

-Kam told me I’d be working directly with him selling home improvement products to homeowners.
+Kam said I’d be working directly with him selling home improvement products to homeowners.

 “What kind of home improvement products?”
 I asked.